JotaRandom/LMAE/README.en.md

 - **thunderbird**: Email client
 - **transmission-gtk**: BitTorrent client

-*Note about HexChat: This application is available in the AUR but requires GTK2, which is also in the AUR.
-Installing HexChat will involve compiling both GTK2 and HexChat with `yay`.
+> **Note:** About HexChat: This application is available in the AUR but requires GTK2,
+> which is also in the AUR.
+Installing HexChat will involve compiling both GTK2 and
+> HexChat with `yay`.
 Additionally, HexChat no longer receives active maintenance.
-While it's part of Linux Mint, its installation is left to user discretion based on whether the compilation effort is worthwhile.*
+> While it's part of Linux Mint, its installation is left to user discretion based on
+> whether the compilation effort is worthwhile.

 ## 3.3 Office Suite